DimitriDaSilva/kanedama/frontend/README.md

 const { data, error } = useSWR(url, createFetcher<T>(transformer), options);
 ```

-that will create a fetcher with a transformer with a generic type
+that will create a fetcher that have a transformer with a generic type